Jill Oakes

-Jill Pauline Oakes (born July 18, 1984) is an American retired soccer defender who last played for Chicago Red Stars of Women's Professional Soccer.
+Jill Pauline Oakes (born July 18, 1984) is an American former soccer defender who last played for Chicago Red Stars of Women's Professional Soccer.

 Oakes was originally drafted by FC Gold Pride 2nd overall in the 2008 WPS General Draft.
 She was unable to make the Pride's final roster and was cut before she ever made a regular season appearance for the club.
 She was subsequently signed by Chicago Red Stars for the 2009 season.

-She is married to former UCLA Bruin, and former Sacramento Kings point guard Jordan Farmar since July 29, 2012.
+She has been married to former UCLA Bruin and NBA point guard Jordan Farmar since July 29, 2012.